These charts and this article are updated every Friday between 1100 and 1300 UTC. Last updated: May 7, 2021.

 What's the current global trend?

-Currently, that is the case for six out of 212 countries and territories.
+Currently, that is the case for four out of 188 countries and territories.

 Please note: The number of newly reported cases highly depends on a country's ability to conduct tests and its strategy for administering tests.
 Additionally, some countries have been criticized for not accurately reporting case numbers.